 The fair value of the financial guarantees provided for its joint ventures and subsidiaries is not expected to be material as a portion of the loans and borrowings are collateralised against the joint ventures' investment properties and a subsidiary's fixed deposits.
 Further, the probability of the joint ventures and the subsidiaries defaulting on the credit lines is remote.
 Accordingly, the financial guarantees have not been recognised.

-Gre Group bany
+Gro up Com pany

+2017 2016 2017 2016

-2016 \$ 2015 \$ 2016 \$ 2015 \$
+\$ \$ \$ \$

 (b) Capital commitments

-Investment property - 184,097 -
+Property, plant and equipment 51,100

-Unquoted investment securities 6,201,257 6,392,480 -
+Unquoted investment securities 5,480,950 6,201,257 -

-Investment in an associate 6,240,222 -
+Investment in an associate 5,778,152 6,240,222